S11m0niC/FootTick/README.md

 # FootTick
-We have no idea what we are doing
+We have no idea what we are doing.
 I'm in!